alyona-alt/linkedin-crawler/README.md

 - **Status urgency:** jobs posted **less than 1 day ago** are marked with conditional formatting or `IF(REGEXMATCH(C2, "hour|minute"), "🔥 Urgent", "")`.
 - **Declined / excluded roles:** if I decide to skip a position, I just type `no` or any comment in the *Clean Data* tab — or the URL is auto-filtered out by a separate `FILTER` rule.

-This workflow keeps the dataset continuously updated, actionable, and personalized without manual filtering.
+This workflow is to keep the dataset continuously updated, actionable, and personalized without manual filtering.
 ---

 ## ⚙️ Configuration tips